TerraTech

-TerraTech is a construction sandbox game with action elements created and released by British developer Payload Studios on 10 August 2018 for Windows and Xbox One and four days later for PlayStation 4.
+TerraTech is an open-world construction sandbox game with action elements created and released by British developer Payload Studios on 10 August 2018 for Windows and Xbox One and four days later for PlayStation 4.
 A port to Nintendo Switch by Lab42 was released on 29 May 2019.
 The game focuses on interplanetary mining operations.
 Players build and operate vehicles, called Techs, and stationary bases to extract resources and fight rival prospectors.

 Gameplay

 The gameplay utilizes a construction sandbox focusing on vehicular combat and resource management.
 The game offers a variety of blocks with different functions that can be combined in various ways using attach points on each, with the control block–a cab–always serving as a centrepoint.
 Wheel blocks in contact with ground enable driving, while wing blocks generate lift for flying and other blocks provide additional functions to the tech they are attached to.
 Weapons deal damage, and shields protect from damage and/or apply effects, such as restoring part durability.
-Beside vehicles, the game enables construction of static bases anchored to the ground that are mainly used for storage and crafting.
+Besides vehicles, the game enables construction of static bases anchored to the ground that are mainly used for storage and crafting.
 Blocks can be crafted using resources gathered from the environment and a system of resource silos, conveyors, and automatic factories (all blocks themselves).
 Such special components can excavate, process, transfer, and sell resources, but some of these work only on stationary builds called bases.

 The environment consists of biomes, each with different objects such as trees and rocks.
 Destroying these provide resources, from wood to minerals.
 Veins can be found and exploited by building stationary mining equipment on top of them.

 Trading stations in the world can sell players blocks, issue missions, and buy resources from players.
-Players can also sell resources with "selling cannons" which blast resources into orbit where they are supposedly collected.
+Players can also sell resources with "delivery cannons" which blast resources into orbit where they are supposedly collected.

 Multiple factions (called Corporations) exist in the game world, each having a distinctive style of blocks and associated playstyle.
-For example, GSO has starter-grade parts that don't have particular strength; GeoCorp focuses on heavy structures and mining technology, but doesn't produce weapons; Venture produces light, high-speed vehicles; Hawkeye is focused on combat, providing superior weapons and armour; Better Future has a focus on futuristic technology, like advanced movement parts, control blocks and versatile weapons; and Reticule Research provides experimental weapons and equipment.
-The player is free to match blocks from all corporations in a vehicle.
+For example, GSO has starter-grade parts that don't have particular strength; GeoCorp focuses on heavy structures and mining technology, but doesn't produce ranged weapons; Venture produces light, high-speed vehicles; Hawkeye is focused on combat, providing superior weapons and armour; Better Future has a focus on futuristic technology, like advanced movement parts, control blocks and versatile weapons; and Reticule Research provides experimental weapons and equipment.
+The player is free to use blocks from all corporations in a single vehicle.